Fraktality/spr/README.md

 Stops animations for a particular property.
 If a property is not specified, all properties belonging to the instance will stop animating.

+Additionally, this also cancels any 'completed' callbacks associated to the instance.

 ## Spring fundamentals

 Damping ratio and undamped frequency are the two properties describing a spring's motion.